 Key features are the 500D Cordura material, which is lightweight and breathable, a fully waterproof Drystar lining (very similar to Gore-Tex), a removable thermal lining, CE knee and hip armour and a long leg over boot cut.
 I went for a Small size, which suits my 32″ waist pretty well.
 I normally wear a 30″ waist Levi’s or a Euro 46 Alpinestars leather trousers, the small Drystars, should sit between a 30-32″ waist (Alpinestars size-chart), but were fractionally loose on me.
 They have just enough length for my 32″ inside leg, zipping over my Alpinestars SMX-4 boots fine.

 Overall, the Drystars are very comfortable, but as I bend, they do slip down at the waist or ruck up at the ankles a little.
 No big deal, I am an odd skinny and lanky size!
 A pair of braces do a great job of keeping the trousers up, but I still find myself pulling the legs back down over my boots every time I get off the bike.
-The length is fine standing up right, but crouched on the bike the ride up a bit.
+The length is fine standing upright but crouched on the bike the ride up a bit.
 The problem is they don’t slide back down again when dismounting.
 A long leg fitting would help, but this only seems available on those higher up the range.
-Nevertheless the knee armour always remains in the right place.
-There are two zip up front pockets, both deep and have plenty of room for phone, wallet and keys.
-The fly has a waterproof panel behind, which is good for keeping crotch dry, but gets in the way when going to loo.
+Nevertheless, the knee armour always remains in the right place.
+There are two zip-up front pockets, both deep and have plenty of room for a phone, wallet and keys.
+The fly has a waterproof panel behind, which is good for keeping the crotch dry, but gets in the way when going to the loo.

 - Very warm.

 - Quality knee and hip armour included.

 - No braces included.